thoughtbot/goal-oriented-git/src/3-3-compare-branches.md

-We'll continue using the book example from the previous chapter: there were a few commits on the `master` branch, and the we created a `chapter-2` branch, and the history diverged into commits tracking work on a new chapter on the `chapter-2` branch, and some new editing commits back on the `master` branch.
+We'll continue using the book example from the previous chapter: there were a few commits on the `master` branch, and the we created a `chapter-2` branch, and the history diverged into a commit tracking work on a new chapter on the `chapter-2` branch, and a new editing commits back on the `master` branch.

 Using the `git log` arguments we've already learnt, we looked at the history of each branch individually:

-    TODO: Example (branch; log; checkout; log)
+`# cd examples/3-3-compare-branches
+`$ git checkout master
+`$ git log --oneline
+`$ git checkout chapter-2
+`$ git log --oneline

 ### The `--all` argument